 As you weigh your college options, include your family, a school counselor, a mentor, or close friends for support.
 Seeking out people who have made a college decision in the past can provide a helpful perspective to determine which college is the best fit for you.

 After you make your decision, there are some immediate next steps you will need to take:

 Your tuition deposit will secure your enrollment in the college.
 Deposits can be hundreds of dollars and are usually non-refundable.
 If you can’t afford to pay the tuition deposit, call the financial aid office to see if they're able to waive the charge.

 Some colleges require you to accept your financial aid by logging into your student portal or sending a signed copy of your financial aid offer back to the college.
 If you’re taking out loans, complete Loan Entrance Counseling and sign your Master Promissory Note.
 Remember to make a plan for paying your bills in the case you have to cover fees/tuition out of pocket.

 After the tuition deposit, there will be other deadlines to meet for a smooth start in the fall.
 Be sure to check your emails and student portal for information on deadlines.
 You may be required to take a placement test or attend orientation during the summer.
 If you’re living on campus, you may need to fill out housing forms and put down a housing deposit by a certain date.

 If you need support making your college decision or completing any of these post-decision steps, we’re here to help!
-Check out uAspire’s free virtual financial aid events or meet with a financial aid expert.
+Check out uAspire’s free virtual financial aid events.